TamimiGitHub/solace-samples-python/README.md

 1. Solace hostname, username, message vpn, and password are obtained from your Solace cloud account

 ## To-Do
-- [x] Add loop for publisher message rate
 - [ ] Add License, Authors, Contributing
-- [ ] Add `pip install solace-pubsubplus` when API is released

 ## Resources
 - Solace Developer Portal is at [solace.dev](https://solace.dev)
-- Ask the [Solace Community](https://solace.community/discussion/336/python-whos-in-for-a-real-treat) for further discussions and questions.
+- Ask the [Solace Community](https://solace.community/categories/python-api) for further discussions and questions.